uccser/cs-field-guide/text/chapters/en-formal-languages.md

 Having only these three notations isn't too much of a problem, as you can get all the other notations using them.
 For example, "a+" is the same as "aa*", and "\\d" is "0|1|2|3|4|5|67|8|9".
 It's a bit more tedious, but we'll mainly use exercises that only use a few characters.

-#### Converting with Exorciser
+**Converting with Exorciser**

-Use this section if you're using Exorciser; if you're using JFLAP then skip to [Converting with JFLAP](formal-languages.html#converting-with-jflap).
+Use this section if you're using Exorciser; we recommend Exorciser for this project, but if you're using JFLAP then skip to **Converting with JFLAP** below.

 Exorciser is very simple.
 In fact, unless you change the default settings, it can only convert regular expressions using two characters: "a" and "b".
 But even that's enough (in fact, in theory any input can be represented with two characters --- that's what binary numbers are about!)